DrSydor/3DCellSwellingAnalysis/README.md

 5. Run ROF Denoise with a theta = 50 (Optional)
 6. Covert to 8 bit image
 7. Save image as .tif

+## cell_swelling_plot.py

+This script takes the .csv files output from the cell_swelling_analysis.py script and collects and normalizes the data to the pre-treatment (-1 sec) timepoint.
+It then plots the average of the data, along with the individual datapoints.
+It also creates images of the selected cells showing the maximum instensity projection (xy) and single yz and xz slices.